 We need to keep this information up to date so that you pay the right rent and we know the correct size of home for your household.

 A household is made up of the people approved to live in your public housing property.
-Your household members are the tenants, including yourself, the residents and dependants.
-Read more about household members.
+Your household members are the renters, including yourself, the residents and dependants.

 It is the amount earned by everyone in your household 18 years of age and over.